-GraalVM Enterprise is unique as a runtime environment offering two modes of operation: JVM runtime mode and Native Image (the same Java applications can be run on either).
+GraalVM Enterprise is unique as a runtime environment offering several modes of operation: JVM runtime mode, Native Image, Java on Truffle (the same Java applications can be run on either).

 JVM Runtime Mode

-When running programs in the JVM runtime mode, GraalVM Enterprise adds the GraalVM compiler as the top-tier JIT compiler.
+When running programs on the HotSpot JVM, GraalVM defaults to the GraalVM compiler as the top-tier JIT compiler.
 At runtime, an application is loaded and executed normally on the JVM.
-The JVM passes bytecode to the GraalVM compiler, which compiles that to the machine code and returns it to the JVM.
-In the same way GraalVM Enterprise can execute programs written in JVM-based languages, it can also run the Truffle language implementation framework and languages interpreters, which are all Java programs, and thus can run them on the JVM.
+The JVM passes bytecodes for Java or any other JVM-native language to the compiler, which compiles that to the machine code and returns it to the JVM.
+Interpreters for supported languages, written on top of the Truffle framework, are themselves Java programs that run on the JVM.

-Native Image is an innovative technology offered by GraalVM Enterprise that can ahead-of-time compile Java code to a standalone native executable, called a native image.
-The Java code that is processed during a native image build includes all application classes, dependencies, runtime library classes from JDK, and statically-linked native code from JDK.
-This self-contained native image is specific for individual operating systems and architectures, and may not require a JVM to run on.
+Native Image is an innovative technology that compiles Java code into a standalone binary executable or a native shared library.
+The Java bytecode that is processed when building a native executable includes all application classes, dependencies, third party dependent libraries, and any JDK classes that are required.
+A generated self-contained native executable is specific to each individual operating systems and machine architecture that does not require a JVM.